-The clarity and vision acquired on different aspects of your life gives you a new sense of purpose and boosts your self-confidence.
+The clarity and vision acquired in different aspects of your life give you a new sense of purpose and boosts your self-confidence.
 Having new insights enables you to overcome doubts and indecisiveness which eat away at your mental and physical energy.

 4. It helps you achieve intense calmness and a more profound sense of inner peace

 Another benefit of candlelight meditation is the way it enables you to calm your thoughts and emotions and derive a deeper understanding of inner peace from the deep focus.
 Naturally, candles have a calming and soothing effect which explains their use in massage parlors, dining areas, and even in sacred places.

 These relaxing properties are what lead you to a deep meditative level and help you release thoughts and their accompanying stress from your mind as your ebb towards a settled state where the waters of your mind ebb to a calm and still.